apache/pulsar/site2/docs/io-cdc-canal.md

     "singlePort": "11111",
 }
 ```
-You could also find the yaml example in this [file](https://github.com/apache/pulsar/blob/master/pulsar-io/canal/src/main/resources/canal-mysql-source-config.yaml), which has similar content below:
+You can find the yaml example in this [file](https://github.com/apache/pulsar/blob/master/pulsar-io/canal/src/main/resources/canal-mysql-source-config.yaml), which has similar content below:

 ```$yaml
 configs: